sameepv21/Guidance_ML/R.md

 * Trending GitHub Repos

 # Some important packages
+* tidyverse --> A combined package for almost all libraries
 * dplyr --> Deep Lyer --> Manipulating Dataframes
 * tidyr --> Tydier --> Cleaning up information
 * stringr --> Stringer --> For working with strings